If you decide to have your teeth whitened, it's important that you do everything you can to maximize the longevity of your results.

 Your oral health must be evaluated before a cosmetic dentist develops a plan for your smile makeover.
-Your cosmetic dentist will conduct a comprehensive evaluation of your teeth, gums, underlying support structure and bite (occlusion) to determine candidacy for a smile makeover.
-If your evaluation reveals that you have an oral health problem such as a misaligned bite (malocclusion) or gum disease you will need to undergo treatment prior to your smile makeover.
+Your dentist will conduct a comprehensive evaluation of your teeth, gums, underlying support structure and bite (occlusion) to determine candidacy for a smile makeover.
+If your evaluation reveals that you have an oral health problem such as a misaligned bite (malocclusion) or gum disease you will need to have that taken care of first.

 Other methods available for you to preview your smile makeover include the following:

 Dental Imaging Software: Imaging technologies offer a preview of your results.
 Your dentist may use imaging technology to communicate the specifications for your procedure to the dental lab technician or any other dental professionals involved in your treatment plan.
 However, a digital image only gives you an idea of what you might look like when the treatment is complete; it may not fully match your final results.

 Before and After Photos: Before and after photos of other patients who have had smile makeovers offer examples of the results you may expect to see.
 The photos may also give you an idea of the quality of work performed by your cosmetic dentist.

 Dental Study Models: Your dentist will take an impression of your teeth and fill it with plaster to form an exact model of your teeth.
 The plaster can then be reshaped by trimming away excess areas or enlarging areas that require more volume.
 Dentists use study models to show you every aspect of the changes you can expect to see with your makeover.
 Dental lab technicians also use study models as guides for fabricating materials like crowns or veneers.

 Your dentist may work with a laboratory that incorporates digital technologies.
 In such instances your dentist may be able to use digital scans of your teeth, rather than traditional impressions, for use in making the models of your teeth and smile.